-BUSN 3323 BUSINESS LAW
+BUSN 3323 BUSINESS LAW (3 hours)

 This course is a study of the general principles of law as they apply to the business world.
-This course includes the law of contracts, agencies, torts, bailments, and employer-employee relationships.
-Prerequisites: POLS 1523 and BUSN 2213 or permission of instructor.
+This course includes the law of contracts, agencies, torts, bailments, and employeremployee relationships.
+Prerequisites: POLS 1523 and BUSN 2213 or permission of the instructor.

-BUSN 3333 PRINCIPLES OF MARKETING
+BUSN 3333 PRINCIPLES OF MARKETING (3 hours)

 This course is a survey of the marketing functions and role of marketing in the organization.
 Emphasis will be given to the factors that affect consumer behavior, the development and evaluation of an organization's marketing strategies, and the fundamental marketing variables.
-Prerequisite: BUSN 2213 or permission of Program Director.
+Prerequisite: BUSN 2213 or permission of the program director.

-BUSN 3343 PROFESSIONAL SELLING
+BUSN 3343 PROFESSIONAL SELLING (3 hours)